Interface With The JNIOR

 Serial-to-Ethernet

-is a software application that runs on the JNIOR that allows the JNIOR to act as a converter between a serial device connected to the JNIOR serial port and a remote application.
+Serial-to-Ethernet is a software application that runs on the JNIOR that allows the JNIOR to act as a converter between a serial device connected to the JNIOR serial port and a remote application.
 Communication to the JNIOR is via the Ethernet network using TCP/IP.

 SNMP

-The JNIOR supports SNMP (Simple Network Management Protocol) for querying the JNIOR I/O status, controlling the relay outputs and configuring the I/O to be ‘traps’.
-The JNIOR MIB and SNMP application notes are available for download in the Support section of our web site.
+The JNIOR supports SNMP (Simple Network Management Protocol) for querying the JNIOR I/O status, controlling the relay outputs, and configuring the I/O to be ‘traps’.
+The JNIOR MIB and SNMP application notes are available for download in the Support section of our website.

 Beacon Protocol